 Moaning Myrtle in the Restrooms

-Hop into the Public Conveniences, otherwise know as restrooms.
+Hop into the Public Conveniences, otherwise known as restrooms.
 You’ll hear a girl’s voice.
 That’s Moaning Myrtle.
 She's a ghost who haunts the bathroom.
 You can learn all about her and why she’s there in “Harry Potter and the Chamber of Secrets.”
 Just around the corner from the restrooms is Gringott’s Bank Automated Teller Machine.
 You can get your American dollars for souvenir spending money there, as well. ;)

 Hagrid’s Hut and Motorbike

-We know you are in a hurry to board the Flight of the Hippogriff coaster, but slow down.
+We know you are in a hurry to board the Flight of the Hippogriff coaster but slow down.
 The queue takes you past a motorcycle and sidecar that once belonged to Sirius Black before he gave it to Hagrid.
 It’s parked beside Hagrid’s hut.
 (Hagrid is the half-giant gamekeeper at Hogwarts.)
 If you stop and listen, you can hear his dog, Fang, barking and Hagrid’s voice calling out.

 Hidden Gems in Shop Windows

 Again, stop and take in the moving details in the shop windows, particularly in front of Zonko’s and Honeydukes.
 You need a little patience to see it all.
-You can catch wizard chess pieces moving if you wait long enough, a crow pecking an eye from a skeleton and more.
+You can catch wizard chess pieces moving if you wait long enough, a crow pecking an eye from a skeleton and puking pastilles.

 There are so many other hidden gems in The Wizarding World of Harry Potter.
-I can’t go through them all, but be sure to look around inside The Three Broomsticks and especially when you wander through the castle and shops.
-Be on the lookout for talking portraits, the Mirror of Erised, Dumbledore’s Pensieve, the Monster Book of Monsters (it does wake up, so watch out) and fun signage.
+I can’t go through them all, but be sure to look around inside The Three Broomsticks especially when you wander through the castle and shops.
+Be on the lookout for talking portraits, the Mirror of Erised, Dumbledore’s Pensieve, the Monster Book of Monsters (it does wake up, so watch out), and fun signage.
 You'll know when you've found a mandrake plant (in a shop window and in the garden in the queue for Harry Potter and the Forbidden Journey) because you'll see protective earmuffs nearby.
 The scream of a mature mandrake root is fatal to humans, you know.

 There are so many toadally cool details!
 Every time I visit The Wizarding World of Harry Potter at Universal Studios Hollywood, I see something magical that I hadn’t noticed before!

 Have you found any hidden gems of The Wizarding World of Harry Potter that get you hopping with excitement?
-Share the in the comments below.
+Share them in the comments below.
 I'll drop another hidden gem on you: You can save up to $37 when you purchase discount Universal Studios Hollywood tickets through Undercover Tourist!
 Woohoo!

 Related: Guide to The Wizarding World of Harry Potter at Universal Studios Hollywood